NicHub/stewart-platform-esp32/README.md

  - with *G-Code* through serial (see [`python/gcode2serial.py`](https://github.com/NicHub/stewart-platform-esp32/blob/master/python/gcode2serial.py))

 The kinematics calculation is done in [`Hexapod_Kinematics.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/src/Hexapod_Kinematics.cpp) and can be also be compiled in a desktop C++ program to cross check calculations (i.e. without actuating the servos).
 I managed to compile it with `g++` on *macOS Mojave*.
 See [`hexapod_desktop_app/hexapod_desktop_app.cpp`](https://github.com/NicHub/stewart-platform-esp32/blob/master/hexapod_desktop_app/hexapod_desktop_app.cpp).

+## PlatformIO version

+The `platformio.ini` file is written for *PlatformIO Core 4.0*.
+If your *PlatformIO* version is older, you can upgrade with the command `platformio upgrade`.
+If you don’t want to upgrade, you can pick the old `platformio.ini` file here : <https://github.com/NicHub/stewart-platform-esp32/blob/bc47243335e571190a0a5bb4c3ecf3de08c9b6ca/platformio.ini>.

 ## HOME PAGE OF THE PROJECT